 To new readers, please do not turn away from my many penitential posts!
 They are necessary and once you discover the practical, down to earth beauty of making reparation in your daily tasks and even your daily aggravations, you will very soon feel a great burden lifted, a new lightness of being, as you use the pains and irritants of life to set things right, and save not only your soul but those of others.
 This is very pleasing to Our Lord!

 “O Jesus, it is for love of You, for the conversion of sinners, and in reparation for the sins committed against the Immaculate Heart of Mary”

-The three little shepherds of Fatima represented the three calls to respond to the message of Our Lady of Fatima, that is, Francisco, the mystic, consoled Our Lord and Our Lady in penitence and prayer, Jacinta’s reponse was to save souls by her sacrifices, penances and prayers, and Lucia reponded by propagating the message of Our Lady of the Rosary at Fatima, and by her penances and prayers.
-The scarlet thread that runs throughout these three calls and unites them is penance and prayer.
+The three little shepherds of Fatima represented the three calls to respond to the message of Our Lady of Fatima, that is, Francisco, the mystic, responded with his vocation to console Our Lo rd and Our Lady in penance and prayer, Jacinta’s calling was to save souls by her sacrifices, penances and prayers, while Lucia’s vocation was to obedience, chastity and poverty and the constant struggle to spread the truth about the message of Our Lady of the Rosary and devotion to her Immaculate Heart.
+The golden thread that runs throughout these three calls and unites them is penance and prayer.